 We are thankful for their help, and we hope more organizations and individuals — such as yourself — follow their lead.
 Together, we can reduce poverty, unemployment, homelessness and addiction in our growing city.

 Roughly 97 percent of our funding comes from the philanthropic giving from neighbors like you and these community partners, who constantly devote their time, energy and effort to help us serve our neighbors in need.
 Since 2016, more than 670 businesses have given over $2.57 million to Springs Rescue Mission.

-Contributions to our capital campaign helped us build the 65-unit Greenway Flats permanent support housing complex and are now helping us build a new Samaritan’s Kitchen.
+Contributions to our capital campaign helped us build the three shelters on campus, as well as the Resource Center and courtyard.
+These funds will also be used to complete the new kitchen and welcome center.
 These gifts also help us strengthen our New Life men’s addiction recovery program, our work initiatives programs — which promote work readiness and job training — and create more housing opportunities for our guests.